What are Custody Rights?

 Joint custody and sole custody are legal decision-making concepts.
 Parents with joint legal custody must make child-related decisions together, or jointly.
-When a parent has sole custody, that parent is permitted to make the final call, or decision, on matters pertaining to the child.
+When a parent has sole custody, that parent is permitted to make the final call, or decision, on major decisions affecting the child.

 Child-related matters include:

 - Religious practices

 - Elective medical decisions

 In a sense, joint custody and sole custody have little to do with visitation, or parenting time.
 Parents may have equal time with their child, yet one may be designated as the "sole custodian" to make the final call for major child-related decisions.
 Or, one parent may have the child most of the time, yet both parents may have joint custody and still be expected to co-parent and share decision-making responsibility.